Biden awards Medal of Honor to 4 for Vietnam heroism

 “More than 50 years have passed since the jungles of Vietnam,” Biden added.
 “But time has not diminished their bravery.”

-Kaneshiro died in 1967 of a gunshot wound in Vietnam and is being given the award posthumously for a Dec.
+Kaneshiro died in 1967 of a gunshot wound in Vietnam and received his honor posthumously for a Dec.
 1, 1966 raid, where his unit came under fire by North Vietnamese troops.
 His actions were credited with helping his unit withdraw from the village where they were fighting.

-Birdwell, now a lawyer in Oklahoma City, was honored for his actions in helping to head off an assault and evacuate wounded at Tan Son Nhut Airbase near Saigon on January 31, 1968, despite injuries to his torso and face.
+Birdwell, now a lawyer in Oklahoma City, was honored for his actions helping to head off an assault and evacuate wounded at Tan Son Nhut Airbase near Saigon on Jan.
+31, 1968, despite injuries to his torso and face.

 Fujii was presented with the medal for actions over four days in February 1971 treating wounded and directing air strikes against enemy positions after his air ambulance was forced to crash land.